Pierre-vh/Fox/doc/ASTRework.md

 * ## Consequences
   * Cleaner AST
-  * Easier to manipulate AST
+  * AST will be easier to manipulate
-  * Faster parsing times
+  * Faster parsing times (because allocations will be much faster)
-  * Will allow for a more expressive AST (through Resolved/Unresolved Exprs)
+  * Will allow for a more 'expressive' AST (through Resolved/Unresolved Exprs)
-  * Will allow for a cleaner Semantic Analysis, with less hacks.
+  * Will allow for a cleaner Semantic Analysis.